SyntaxError73/TheTerranWay/scenes/the-camping-story.md

 “No problem,” Lewis said, already lying back down.
 “Don’t get eaten.”

-“I am the thing that eats,” she muttered, but her heart felt lighter as she continued into the trees.
+“I am the thing that eats,” she muttered, but her heart felt lighter as she continued into the trees, found a hidden spot and did her thing — fully standing.

 She didn’t notice Eric until she was coming back.